 - Improve add to basket rates.
 Add product images to pages that allow users to zoom in more to examine merchandise.

 - Reduce cart abandonment – Add mechanisms for remarketing to customers abandoning site.

 - Increase average basket value – Offer free shipping on orders over £50.

-Once you have defined your goals you will have a much better idea of what you should be tracking in your web analytics.
+Once you have defined your goals you will have a much better idea of what you should be tracking.
 Your goals also help you identify your key performance indicators.
 Metrics become KPIs when they relate directly to your business objectives.